lbdl/garble_blarf/README.md

 Reads in the db for voice memos stored in iCloud and transcibes automagically.

 ## how does it work?
   We take audio files from the the default store for iCloud sync and then run them through a model, either the default framework on a mac or a small (ish) embedded transcription model and then dump this into a database, these can then be dumped out to the the local filesystem to a configurable "somewhere", by default we use the `Documents` directory.
-It is useful to keep then in this db because it makes it easier fr later tools to search this, it's just faster and, well, it's a database and thats what they are for.
+It is useful to keep then in this db because it makes it easier for later tools to search this, it's just faster and, well, it's a database and thats what they are for.

 ## Notes on permissions